Contents:

 05.11 Graduate Student Association

-All graduate students at Eastman are automatically members of the Graduate Student Association (GSA), the primary purpose of which is to provide an effective forum for communication among graduate students and a communication channel between those students and the faculty and administrative officers of Eastman and the University of Rochester.
-This communication may concern curriculum, policies, or daily problems that graduate students may have.
-To this end, the officers of GSA have ready access to the School’s Dean, the Senior Associate Dean of Academic and Student Affairs, the Associate Dean of Graduate Studies, the Assistant Dean of Student Affairs, the Associate Director of Graduate Advising and Services, and the Assistant Director for Student Activities and Engagement.
+All graduate students at Eastman are automatically members of the Graduate Student Association (GSA), the primary purposes of which is to provide an effective forum for communication and connection among graduate students, and a communication channel between students and the faculty and administrative officers of Eastman and the University of Rochester.
+To this end, the officers of GSA have ready access to the School’s administrative leadership, primarily through the Associate Dean of Graduate Studies.
 Communication also may take the form of an informal exchange of ideas between faculty and students.

 [back to top]